Wednesday 17 June 2015 | Telecomepaper. See original article here.

 Finally, VMware said 15 new partners have committed to standardizing public applications and development in the enterprise with ACE (App Configuration for Enterprise).
 ACE is the open standard approach for managing and securing apps deployed via enterprise mobility management (EMM) solutions.
 Once an application developer implements ACE standards, users simply download the public-facing application and corporate resources are automatically configured, allowing users to instantly and securely use the application.

-Launched earlier this year by AirWatch, Box, Cisco, Salesforce, Workday and Xamarin, new ACE members include bigtincan, Deputy, DocuSign, Dropbox, Everbridge, Imprivata, Kony, Lua, MicroStrategy, OnBase by Hyland, ScrollMotion, ServiceMax, Showpad, Syncplicity by EMC and Webalo.
+Launched earlier this year by AirWatch, Box, Cisco, Salesforce, Workday and Xamarin, new ACE members include bigtincan, Deputy, DocuSign, Dropbox, Everbridge, Imprivata, Kony, Lua, MicroStrategy, OnBase by Hyland, ScrollMotion, ServiceMax, Showpad, Syncplicity by Axway by EMC and Webalo.

 In additional news, AirWatch by VMware recently made support for the AT&T Work Platform generally available.
 With the capabilities enabled by the platform, AirWatch customers can introduce split billing into their BYOD programmes and gain greater control of telecom costs.
 The system helps organisations separate personal and corporate voice, messaging and data usage, making costs more predictable, while avoiding time-consuming expense report processes.